 Service was surprisingly smooth and knowledgeable.
 I kept replaying the dinner in Hong Kong and how disappointing it was.
 Not at all like that here.
 The service was well timed – a glass delivered, then the wine poured with about 20-30 seconds of explanation of the grape, the region and why it was chosen to pair with the next course.
 I’d have about a minute or two to smell, taste and admire the wine before the plate was delivered – again with a 20-30 second explanation of the dish, then I’d be left to enjoy it in peace.
 Dinner continued like that for about two and a half hours.

 By the time the L’Asperge Blanche was delivered (which was SCALDING hot by the way), a couple sat next to me.
 She was loud and brash.
 She ordered a double spicy, extra horseradish Bloody Mary.
 The server confirmed and gave her fair warning that that drink would likely destroy her palate, truly diminishing the tasting menu.
-She ordered the tasting menu…and a second double spicy, extra horseradish Bloody Mary…before the champagne was served.
+She ordered the tasting menu and a second double spicy, extra horseradish Bloody Mary.
+All before the champagne was served.

 Despite my initial frustration with this woman, we ended up having a really great time chatting.
 Her husband (boyfriend?) was more of the silent, look at his phone type of guy and she was a chatty Kathy.
-She ended up being quite respectful, when my dish would arrive, she’d turn and lavish attention on her date, who couldn’t care less about her (or so it seemed) and once I was done, she let me savor for a moment, then she’d jump right back into her story, without missing a beat.
+She ended up being quite respectful, when my dish would arrive.
+She’d turn and lavish attention on her date, who couldn’t care less about her (or so it seemed).
+Once I finished, she let me savor for a moment, then she’d jump right back into her story, without missing a beat.
 It made for an enjoyable experience.

 Finally the petits fours were delivered.
 Eric Gonzalez, the head chef, came out and chatted with me for about 15 minutes.
 We spent a lot of time talking about port (I love a beautiful Portuguese fortified wine) and about proper duck preparation and how he doesn’t really dig the whole duck press service.
 I loved pressed duck, but many places do it so poorly.